-- The central government is formed by the political party that wins the most seats in the National Assembly during a general election. - The President of Zambia, who is elected separately, leads the government. - The President appoints various ministers to head different government ministries. - Central government is also headed by the President and the Civil Service is headed by the Secretary to the Cabinet.
+- The President of Zambia, who is elected through a general election, leads the government. - The Vice President who is also elected together with the President assists the President in leading government. - The President appoints various ministers to head different government ministries.
+These ministers form a committee that is known as Cabinet which presides over the affairs of the central government. - Central government is headed by the President and the Civil Service is headed by the Secretary to the Cabinet who also reports to the President.